Finally, the big day, after 5 years of preparation, Mylène cast off and set off in pursuit of her dream. The ocean awaits!

 Give the gift of adventure!

-Visit the online boutique.
+Visit the online store.

 Don’t miss any of Mylène’s adventures.
-Read up on her news.
-Share her posts.
-Support her causes.

 In short, stay in her wake!